 From here bacteria can potentially infect blood vessels within the shell of the tortoise through small wounds or abrasions that you may not even be aware of.
 In time you may notice small areas that look as though they have been eroded or ‘moth eaten’ as rot sets in.

 As the condition worsens, there may even be a bloody discharge.
 The scutes (plates that make up the shell) may start falling off when the bacteria infection is severe enough, and this will reveal the nerves and bone that lie underneath.
 At this point, as well as suffering the complications of infection, a tortoise would likely be considerable pain from wounds of this nature.

 - Metabolic Bone Disease

 It is also possible for MBD, aka metabolic bone disease, to be the cause of shell rot.
-This occurs when there is not enough vitamin D and calcium intake, and UVB ray exposure.
-As a result, the bones lose a lot of calcium, and the shell is malformed and gets softer, ultimately leaving it vulnerable to damage and infection.
+This occurs when there is insufficient vitamin D and calcium intake, and UVB ray exposure.
+As a result, the bones lose a lot of calcium, and the shell is and gets softer and may become malformed, ultimately leaving it vulnerable to damage and infection.

 - Shell Damage

 Yet another common culprit in shell rot occurrence is shell damage.
 If your tortoise suffers an injury or trauma resulting in a fracture or other damage to the shell, bacteria grow in the cracks that were created, causing the rot issue.

 It’s worth noting that shell damage might happen for a number of different reasons.
 Perhaps a less obvious cause is incorrect temperature or humidity.
 If you don’t get the levels of these conditions right, in time cracks are likely to appear in your tortoise’s shell.